cizumigawa/cizumigawa.github.io/projects/venture.md

 summary: A helpful website that connects UH Manoa associates to events and friends.
 ---

+# Venture UH Manoa

+Venture UH Manoa is an interactive website that allows people within the UH community to stay updated on the latest events.

 ![](../images/venture-final-event-search.png)

 <http://ventureuhmanoa.meteorapp.com/>

-Venture UH Manoa is an interactive website that allows people within the UH community to stay updated on the latest events.

 Venture boasts many features:
  - Pleasing Aesthetics